chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 Once installed and configured, you can use CCM to:

-* bring reporting to teh Organisational level
+* bring reporting to the Organisational level
 * quickly see all software across the Organization and see what needs attention immediately
 * create reports for tracking and auditing purposes